-Rewilding my mind, muscles and tastebuds with Alikats in France
+Rewilding my mind, muscles and tastebuds with AliKats in France

 I’d arrived in the French Alps after a difficult year, during which I’d watched my father disappear into the ravages of dementia.
 My kids had just flown the nest and I was feeling a little bereft.
 I needed to disconnect from the daily churn, to reconnect and discover what was next for my life.
-A restorative moment in nature, on the Alikats’ Spring Awakening retreat, seemed just the ticket.
+A restorative moment in nature, on the AliKats’ Spring Awakening retreat, seemed just the ticket.

 All around me nature was bursting forth, striving and competing in a potent surge of energy.
 Everything seemed to be saying: “Grow, do it!”

 I’d first met Caitlin over a preliminary Zoom coaching session, in which we’d used a visualisation to dive into my values, and I already had a good feeling about both her and the retreat.
-Now I was to spend the next for days continuing this exploration, in company of three other women, who’d also joined the retreat.
+Now I was to spend the next four days continuing this exploration, in company of three other women, who’d also joined the retreat.

-This was to be a full sensory immersion, starting with a walk along the river, through the light-dappled forest, first focusing on one sense at a time in a walking meditation, until we emerged by lake Mondriand, for our first wild swim.
+This was to be a full sensory immersion, starting with a walk along the river, through the light-dappled forest, first focusing on one sense at a time in a walking meditation, until we emerged by Lac Montriond, for our first wild swim.
 The water was ridiculously blue and full of freshly-melted snow.
 I lasted all of 30 seconds, but every cell in my body felt fired up and fizzing with energy.
 And there waiting for us after our dip, was a warm van and ‘towel fairy’ from the chalet.

 This was the pattern of the retreat, pushing me just beyond my comfort zone, but oh-ever-so-nicely.